 In this example, the loop prints numbers from 1 to 4.
 When i equals 5, the break statement is executed, terminating the loop.

-continue statement

-The continue statement is used to skip the current iteration of a loop and move to the next iteration.
+continue statement: The continue statement is used to skip the current iteration of a loop and move to the next iteration.
 When continue is encountered, the remaining code inside the loop for that iteration is skipped, and the loop proceeds with the next iteration.

-Usage
+Usage:

 To skip specific iterations based on a condition.